ooni/explorer/CODE_OF_CONDUCT.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in The Tor Project to help us create safe and positive experiences for everyone.
+We invite all those who participate in OONI to help us create safe and positive experiences for everyone.

 2. Be your best self